 2- They also need more memory to store the Hessian

-There is a lot more to say about some hidden powers of CG.
+There is a lot more to say about powers of CG.
 But I think this is sufficiently long so I will probably tackle more on this topic in later posts.